-Error Knowledge Base NPM EPUBLISHCONFLICT
+Error Knowledge Base npm EPUBLISHCONFLICT

 npm ERR! code EPUBLISHCONFLICT